-SAS powers response to COVID-19 by health organisations globally
+SAS powers response to COVID-19 by health organizations globally

-Hospitals and governments use SAS Analytics to visualise, forecast and make informed decisions about the pandemic
+Hospitals and governments use SAS Analytics to visualize, forecast and make informed decisions about the pandemic

 - Helping hospitals use predictive analytics to allocate critical, high-demand resources.

 - Collaborating with public health officials to build epidemiology models that forecast impacts on populations and infrastructure.

 - Working with governments to optimize medical resources so citizens get the best health outcomes possible.

 “The response to COVID-19 is made more complex by the pandemic’s constantly changing dynamics, requiring health and government decision makers to quickly understand, measure and react,” said Mark Lambrecht, SAS Global Director for Health and Life Sciences.
 “And this response requires a multifaceted approach, including the ability to rapidly collect data and integrate data sources, forecast peak demand and identify hot spots where inventory and personnel shortages will affect care, and taking action to prioritize and allocate resources.”